marcelomijas/econometrics-cheatsheet/README.md

 :exclamation: My [LinkedIn](https://www.linkedin.com/in/marcelomorenop/).
 Please, send me a message when connecting or I will ignore the request.

+:united_nations: Do you want to translate any of these cheat sheets to your language?
+Open an issue for instructions.

 ## Download links

 **Econometrics Cheat Sheet**.
 Current version: `CS-24.5.2`